directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 {{<card header="**1st script**">}}
 The photo shows a group of friends enjoying burgers at a restaurant.<br/>
-We can't quite tell if they're outside on a patio or inside, and whether it's daytime or nighttime.<br/>
+We can't quite tell if they're outside on a patio or inside, or whether it's daytime or nighttime.<br/>
 <br/>
-On the wooden table in front of them, there are glasses of beer, the burgers, and piles of fries. <br/>
+On the wooden table in front of them there are glasses of beer, the burgers and piles of fries. <br/>
-The food is served up on the classic paper wrappers sitting on wooden trays. <br/>
+The food is served up on classic paper wrappers that are sitting on wooden trays. <br/>
+It is clear that they've already had a few sips of beer by looking at the half-empty glasses.<br/>
-Looking at the beer glasses, they've already had a few sips, so it looks like the drinks came first and the food just arrived. <br/>
+So, it looks like the drinks came first and the food has just arrived. <br/>
 They're about to start eating.<br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>
-(101 words)
+(110 words)
 {{</card>}}